foobarbecue/afterflight/README.rst

 Installing the development version
 **********************************

 #. make sure you have scipy installed on your system.
-On ubuntu, that means doing: ``sudo apt-get install scipy``.
-Once scipy 0.13 is released, this step will no longer be necessary because setup.py will be able to install it properly.
+On ubuntu, that means doing: ``sudo apt-get install scipy matlplotlib``.
+These packages often do not install correctly through the python package system.

 #.
 Clone the afterflight repository to with ``git clone https://github.com/foobarbecue/afterflight.git``